This feature is part of The Fleeting Fraternity

 The toxic relationship between the Rio-born star and football replaced his waning brilliance.
 Inter Milan opted to release Adriano in 2009 as his behaviour spiralled out of control before Flamengo signed the striker on a free transfer to a one-year contract.
 Despite more success on the field and scoring 19 goals for the club that gave him his introduction to professional football, Adriano continued to have run-ins with club officials, the press, the law and his own performance and fitness became too much to manage.

-The disaster continued when Roma brought him to Italian capital.
+The disaster continued when Roma brought him to the Italian capital.
 The nomadic journey of the “Emperor on the run” took him on a self-imposed exile reminiscent of the Greek tragedies of Hercules and his labours as the Brazilian floated between Corinthians, Flamengo (for a third time) and Atlético Paranaense.

 It cannot be said that Adriano did not have the second, third or fourth chances to rebuild his career, and more importantly his psyche and confidence as a man.
 What should have been an illustrious career in club and international football is a pockmarked story of a brilliant yet broken bull of man whose ascension to the stratosphere of world football is only rivalled by his meteoric crash back to reality.